AlannFernandez/architecto/README.md

 # Architecto

-Architecto is a command line tool for generating project structures based on different microservices architectures.
+Architecto is a command line tool for generating project structures based on different microservices architectures, specifically designed for use with Node.js.

 ## Installation

 To install Architecto, you can use npm:

-`npm install -g architecto`
+`npm install -g architecto-node`

 ## Usage